 Do I always get it right?
-No, but it’s a great integrity check, and I try to live by it.
+No, but it’s an excellent integrity check, and I try to live by it.

-If you want more, I outline 7 steps for dealing with conflict in a healthy way in this post.Trying to resolve conflict by gossiping is like trying to extinguish a fire with jet fuel.
+If you want more, I outline seven steps for dealing with conflict and character blind spots in a healthy way.Trying to resolve conflict by gossiping is like trying to extinguish a fire with jet fuel.
 Click To Tweet

-Yet so many congregations are in perpetual fighting mode.
+Yet, so many congregations are in perpetual fighting mode.
 One day it’s the music.
-The next it’s the carpet.
-The next it’s some staff member everyone ganged up on.
+The next day, it’s the carpet.
+The next day, it’s some staff member everyone ganged up on.

-Another reason churches fight regularly is because personal preferences have trumped organizational mission.Churches fight regularly when personal preferences trump organizational mission.
+Another reason churches fight regularly is that personal preferences have trumped organizational mission.Churches fight regularly when personal preferences trump organizational mission.
 Click To Tweet

-Essentially, members decide that what they want is more important than what others want or the church needs to make progress.
+Essentially, members decide what they want is more important than what others want (or what the church needs to do to make progress).

-When that happens, it essentially pits one selfish person or group against others.
+When that happens, it pits one selfish person or group against others.

 And when that happens, everything dissolves.

-If your church is in conflict there should zero mystery as to why it isn’t growing.If your church is in conflict there should be zero mystery as to why it isn't growing.
+If your church is in constant conflict with itself, there should be zero mystery as to why it isn’t growing.If your church is in constant conflict with itself, there should be zero mystery as to why it isn't growing.
 Click To Tweet